-We intend, as a natural continuation of this work, to study the implications of our solution in the deflection of light within the strong field regime.
-It would also be a promising way to investigate new solutions, for example, rotating black holes.
+As a natural continuation of this work, we intend to study the implications of our solutions for the deflection of light within the strong field regime.
+Also, it would be a promising task examining new solutions, such as rotating black holes.